BACK

 Days on market (DOM) is a measure of the average length of time a home remains listed on the market before being put under contract.
 A lower DOM signals a highly competitive seller’s market with more pressure on buyers to make higher offers and remove contingencies.
 A higher DOM signals a buyer's market as sales are slower and sellers have less leverage.

-The current median days on market (DOM) in Alabama as of April 2024 is 49 days.
-This means that listed homes in Alabama spend 49 days on the market on average.
+The current median days on market (DOM) in Alabama as of November 2025 is 68 days.
+This means that listed homes in Alabama spend two months on the market on average.

 New Supply Statistics